lgiordani/cabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

 This shows you the power of the clean architecture in a nutshell.
 Writing a CLI interface or a Web service is different only in the presentation layer, not in the logic, which is contained in the use case.

-## The HTTP server in action

 Now that we defined the endpoint we can finalise the configuration of the webserver, so that we can access the endpoint with a browser.
 This is not strictly part of the clean architecture, but as already happened for the CLI interface I want you to see the final result, to get the whole picture and also to enjoy the effort you put in following the whole discussion up to this point.

-Create a `wsgi.py` file in the main folder of the project, i.e. in the same directory of the `cli.py` file
+Python web applications expose a common interface called [Web Server Gateway Interface](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface) or WSGI.
+So to run the Flask development web server we have to define a `wsgi.py` file in the main folder of the project, i.e. in the same directory of the `cli.py` file

-TODO Add resource for WSGI

-{line-numbers: false}
 ``` python
 from rentomatic.app import create_app